jameyg42/admb/README.md

 - floor - the minimum value

+### abs
+Sets the absolute value for each value in the series.
+Useful when combined with `derivative` to show the change regardless of sign.

+Syntax:

+   abs

+## binary
+0 if the value is 0; otherwise 1.

+Syntax:

+   binary

 #### normalize
 Applies min/max normalizion for each value in the series.
 Normalizing is useful when comparing multiple series that are scaled differently (i.e. calls per minute vs. response time) to show how a change in one value impacts a change in another value since